cdb2863/pisscalc/README.md

 # Python Internet Subnet(S) Calculator
-> Well written subnet calculator for those who flunked out of networking school, or those whom'st have since lost the subnetting juice.
+> Well written subnet calculator for those who flunked out of networking school, or those whom have since lost the subnetting juice.
 > Use this if your employer banned WSL on workstations but permits the use of the Python interpreter.

 # Utilization